 Prof John Eden has been visiting PIUS Aboriginal Health Centre in Moree for 10 years to help provide care to rural women.
 He hands over his monthly visits to Dr Yasmin Tan and Dr Lauren Kite.
-Liz Howard joins them to add osteopathy.
+Liz Howard and Amy Corcoran join them to add osteopathy.

 Thierry and Liz attend the European Pain Congress in Valencia, Spain to present their poster Pelvic Mesh Removal Outcomes at a Sydney Interdisciplinary Clinic – A Case Series.

 John and Thierry volunteer in Nadi, Fiji at Lautoka hospital to help colleagues Dr Swaran and Raj Nand teach in the gynaecology and endocrinology fields.

 Jae Redden joins WHRIA as General Manger in June.